The Best Car Insurance in West Virginia for 2022

 In West Virginia, Nationwide’s SmartMiles program is the top-ranking provider for infrequent drivers.
 MoneyGeek identified the best car insurance companies in West Virginia that offer pay-per-mile insurance for low-mileage drivers who drive less than the average 14,263 miles per year.

 Nationwide’s SmartMiles program is the most affordable pay-per-mile insurance in the state for drivers with low mileage

 Not an ideal option for those who drive regularly as it can be more expensive than traditional insurance

-Nationwide offers its Nationwide SmartMiles program to West Virginia drivers with low-mileage.
+Nationwide offers its Nationwide SmartMiles program to West Virginia drivers with low mileage.
 Rates are calculated using a base rate and a variable rate that changes based on how many miles you drive.
 This program also has a behavioral aspect, where you can get a discount of up to 10% for safe driving.
-If you’re planning to have a road trip, there are exceptions wherein only the first 250 miles count per day.
+If you’re planning a road trip, there are exceptions wherein only the first 250 miles count per day.

-How to Find the Best Car Insurance in West Virginia in For You
+How to Find the Best Car Insurance in West Virginia For You

 To find the best auto insurance company in West Virginia, drivers need to base their decisions on how well a company can balance three factors: cost, quality of service and financial stability.
 MoneyGeek collected and analyzed data in West Virginia to help drivers spend less time on research, but you can compare options yourself in case you have additional criteria to consider.

 MoneyGeek’s study based customer satisfaction ratings off of J.D.
 Power satisfaction scores and NAIC complaint ratios in West Virginia.
 Aside from taking a look at the evaluations from these organizations to find the best provider that meets your needs, you can also take a look at West Virginia’s insurance site to see if they have any recommendations.